 Exploring our housing needs

-We prepared a housing needs report to help us better understand our current and future housing needs.
+In 2021, we prepared a housing needs report to help us better understand our current and future housing needs.

 Along with analyzing housing and community data, we conducted community engagement to provide further insights into key areas of housing need.
 We will use the report to help inform future planning and decision-making.